alanng10/Mark/Docue/a.md

 Mark gene is worth gene.

-Mark level is worth level.
+Mark leve is worth leve.

 Mark word has spell.
 The spell is: